maxohq/gen_cache/README.md

 By relying on `gen_statem`, it is able to prevent duplicate work on concurrent requests on the same key, while keeping the API simple.

-The generation for the cache value is done in a separate process, so the GenServer loop is never blocked.
-Also it is possible to generate multiple diffeent expensive values in parallel, with all the callers waiting for the result.
+The generation of the cache value is done in a separate process, so the main GenServer loop is never blocked.
+Also it is possible to generate multiple different expensive values in parallel, with all the callers waiting for the result.
 This happens transparently to the caller.

+All thanks to the awesome [gen_statem](https://www.erlang.org/doc/apps/stdlib/gen_statem.html) module.

 ## Usage